the3deer/android-3D-model-viewer/README.md

 This is a demo of OpenGL ES 2.0.

-It is basically an android application with a 3D renderer (OpenGL ES 2.0) that can loads 3D model,
+It is basically an android application with a 3D renderer (OpenGL ES 2.0) that can load 3D models.

 The purpose of this application was to learn android and the OpenGL language